carmine-git/ssh-connection-reinforcement/README.md

 # Licence

-This project is under MIT licence.
+This project is under Apache licence.